-Oppositional defiant disorder (ODD) is one of the more common mental health disorders found in adolescents and falls under the umbrella of disruptive behavior disorders.
+Oppositional defiant disorder in teens (ODD) is one of the more common mental health disorders and falls under the umbrella of disruptive behavior disorders.
 Adolescents with oppositional defiant disorder demonstrate disobedient, defiant and/or hostile behavior, often when interacting with authority figures.
 Adolescents with ODD tend to be rebellious, stubborn, and argumentative, and are prone to anger outbursts and struggle to control their temper.
 Other common behaviors that adolescents with oppositional defiant disorder display are:

 - Hostility and verbal aggression

 - Deliberate attempts to upset others